pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 could have the flexibility to do whatever it took to promote our mission and generate sufficient profits to extend our reach for good as far as possible.
 We also wanted to be self-sufficient and not have to worry about the success of the next fundraising campaign.
-We also don't think that taxpayer-funded companies are the best way to go either.
+We don't think that a taxpayer-funded company is the best way to go either.
 Relying on grants has its own perils in these days of uncertain politics.
-I don't like the idea staking our company's revenue or future on them.
+I don't like the idea staking our company's revenue or future completely upon them.

 After thinking about it some more, I remembered some companies that I have come to admire.
 All of them are run by people who have a higher vision of what